vanessa-lu/javascripting-english-major-project/Twelve_sixth.md

-Danielle Minkoff resides at 12th & 6th, which is located in Greenwich Village.
-As one of the more successful friends from her group, she works as a television producer working on documentaries.
+Danielle Minkoff resides on the corner of 12th & 6th, which is located in Greenwich Village.
+As one of the more successful friends from her group, she works as a television producer creating documentaries.
 She is often jealous of her best friend, Marina, and betrays her by having an affair with her father.

 Averaging at $3,850/month, Greenwich Village is one of the most affluent neighborhoods in New York City.
 It is often referred as the heart of NYU's campus, and is best known for many celebrities and rich individuals who reside there.